ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 baldsealion has created a Youtube video tutorial <a href="https://www.youtube.com/watch?v=112Bw7GMqJI">here</a>.
 This is a good supplement for the instructions in this github.
 </details>

-## What's New (as of May 19 2023)
+## What's New (as of May 24 2023)
-1. bugfix - fixed the issue where it shows duplicate Windows icon when Windows is installed on sdcard / external SSD.
-2. Clover Toolbox - a simple GUI to toggle settings
-3. added desktop shortcut to easily access Clover Toolbox
-4. added several Linux distros - CentOS, Debian, Manjaro
+1. cleanup the Clover Toolbox menu so it is easier to read
+2. cleanup the config.plist

 <details>
 <summary><b>Old Changelog</b></summary>
+<p><b>May 19 2023</b><br>
+1. bugfix - fixed the issue where it shows duplicate Windows icon when Windows is installed on sdcard / external SSD.
+2. Clover Toolbox - a simple GUI to toggle settings.
+3. added desktop shortcut to easily access Clover Toolbox.
+4. added several Linux distros - CentOS, Debian, Manjaro.<br></p>

 <p><b>April 23 2023</b><br>
 1. added new themes - Apocalypse, Crystal, Gothic, Rick and Morty.
 2. re-write the inject systemd service on the other rootfs.